cookm346/cookm346/README.md

 <a href="https://github.com/cookm346/coha_style"><img align="left" src="images/kimberly-farmer-lUaaKCUANVI-unsplash_small.jpg"></a> [Fiction text analysis](https://github.com/cookm346/coha_style)

 What words define fiction compared to other genres like nonfiction, newspapers, and magazines?
-I use a simple frequency based approach to answer th question
+I use a simple frequency based approach to answer the question

 <br clear="left"/>